libbpf/blazesym/README.md

 comes at the cost of performance, we aim to provide advanced APIs that allow for runtime configuration of the corresponding features.

+**blazesym** supports a variety of formats, such as DWARF, ELF, and Gsym (see below for an up-to-date list).

 The library is written in Rust and provides a first class C API.
 This crate adheres to Cargo's [semantic versioning rules][cargo-semver].
 At a minimum, it builds with the most recent Rust stable release minus five minor versions ("N -